rhcreynold/workshop-operator-lab-guide/workshops/ansible-for-devops/index.rst

 We encourage you to take today's lab guide back to your own environments for re-use and even your own modification.
 With that in mind we have two ways for you to obtain the content.

-- *Source Code*: The source for today's lab guide (and others) is located on :gitub:`GitHub <>`.
+- *Source Code*: The source for today's lab guide (and others) is located on :gitub: `GitHub <>`.
 - *Container Image*: Your lab guide is deployed and running inside a container.
-The container image is available on :quay:`quay.io <>`.
+The container image is available on :quay: `quay.io <>`.

 License
 ---------

-This lab guide is released under the :license:`Creative Commons 4.0 BY License <>`.
+This lab guide is released under the :license: `Creative Commons 4.0 BY License <>`.

 Questions issues and improvements
 -----------------------------------

-Feel free to file :github:`a GitHub issue <issues>` for any improvements or issues that may come to mind while you're working through the labs today!
+Feel free to file a :github: `GitHub issue <issues>` for any improvements or issues that may come to mind while you're working through the labs today!

 .. toctree::
  :maxdepth: 2